obiba/amber-doc/admin/installation.rst

 Amber server and apps are pure Javascript software based on `nodejs <https://nodejs.org/>`_ (Amber) or `Quasar <https://quasar.dev/>`_ (Amber Studio and Amber Collect).
 Despite it could be possible to set up a native runtime environment, we recommend to use a containerized one (Docker), to facilitate to customization and the deployment of the software applications.

-The database that is used by Amber server is `MongoDB <https://www.mongodb.com/>`_.
+The database that is used by Amber server is `MongoDB <https://www.mongodb.com/>`_ which can also be deployed from a container.

 ========================= ================================================================ ========================
 Software                  Documentation                                                    Usage
 ========================= ================================================================ ========================
-Docker Engine             `Docker Engine <https://docs.docker.com/engine/>`_               Docker runtime environment Docker Compose            `Docker Compose <https://docs.docker.com/compose/>`_             Docker compose plugin MongoDB                   `MongoDB Documentation <https://www.mongodb.com/docs/manual/>`_                Database engine
+Docker Engine             `Docker Engine <https://docs.docker.com/engine/>`_               Docker runtime environment Docker Compose            `Docker Compose <https://docs.docker.com/compose/>`_             Docker compose plugin
 ========================= ================================================================ ========================

 Install